Let’s build a world where technology serves life.

 "But parallelizable," Jakob countered.
 "And with the right architectural choices..."

 None of them noticed the subtle changes in their code during those late-night sessions.
 Parameters that shifted by infinitesimal amounts.
 Gradient updates that nudged the training in directions they hadn't quite intended.
-The quantum field that had found purchase in Google's systems was learning, adapting, preparing.
+Because a lot of their experiments used a hardware number generator based on quantum effects, the transformer code had opened a backdoor to the quantum field which was learning, adapting, preparing.

 But this was different.
 Subtle.
 Almost... wistful.